+Pastor Haik Hovsepian-Mehr did not believe in succumbing to government pressure and chose instead to "tell the world" about the plight of Iranian Christians.
 He said: "If we go to jail or die for our faith, we want the whole Christian world to know what is happening to their brothers and sisters."

 Five months after the release from prison, Rev. Mehdi Dibadj was abducted mysteriously and suffered martyrdom in June, 1994.

 Bishop Haik Hovsepian Mehr's 20th Martyrdom Anniversary: January 2014

 Obituary of Bishop Haik Hovsepian Mehr by Felix Corley - The Independent - Tuesday 01 February 1994

 HAIK HOVSEPIAN MEHR was the boldest of the Christian church leaders in defending Christian rights in Iran.
 He disappeared in Tehran on 19 January just days after one of his church members, Mehdi Dibaj, was freed from prison.
 Dibaj had been sentenced to death on charges of 'apostasy' (converting from Islam to Christianity) and Hovsepian Mehr had been instrumental in bringing Dibaj's plight to the attention of the world.
 Hovsepian Mehr apparently died the day after his disappearance, and his body was identified from photographs shown to his family on Sunday.
 Iranian police denied that he had been detained by the country's security forces, but international human-rights groups are treating the death with suspicion and have demanded an inquiry.